-- 2.11.3.4.1.
+2.11.3.4.1.
 The Contractor shall establish and maintain an expedited review process for Appeals where either the Contractor or the Enrollee's provider determines that the time expended in a standard resolution could seriously jeopardize the Enrollee's life or health or ability to attain, maintain, or regain maximum function.
 The Contractor shall ensure that punitive action is neither taken against a provider that requests an expedited resolution nor supports the Enrollee's Appeal.
 In instances where the Enrollee's request for an Expedited Appeal is denied, the Appeal must be transferred to the timeframe for standard resolution of Appeals.
-Reasonable efforts must be made to give oral notice of the denial and a written notice of the denial to the Enrollee within two (2) calendar Days. - 2.11.3.4.2.
+Reasonable efforts must be made to give oral notice of the denial and a written notice of the denial to the Enrollee within two (2) calendar Days.

+- 2.11.3.4.2.
 The Contractor shall issue decisions for Expedited Appeals as expeditiously as the Enrollee's health condition requires, not to exceed seventy-two (72) hours from the initial receipt of the Appeal.
 The Contractor may extend this timeframe by up to an additional fourteen (14) calendar Days if the Enrollee requests the extension or if the Contractor provides evidence satisfactory to RI EOHHS that a delay in rendering the decision is in the Enrollee's interest.
 For any extension not requested by the Enrollee, the Contractor shall provide written notice to the Enrollee of the reason for the delay.
-The Contractor shall make reasonable efforts to provide the Enrollee with prompt verbal notice of any decisions that are not resolved wholly in favor of the Enrollee and shall follow-up within two (2) calendar Days with a written notice of action. - 2.11.3.5.
+The Contractor shall make reasonable efforts to provide the Enrollee with prompt verbal notice of any decisions that are not resolved wholly in favor of the Enrollee and shall follow-up within two (2) calendar Days with a written notice of action. - 2.11.3.4.3.
+The Expedited Appeal process must include the same requirements as the Standard Appeal process that are described in Sections 2.11.3.3.1.2 through 2.11.3.3.1.6. - 2.11.3.5.
 All Appeal decisions must be in writing and shall include, but not be limited to, the following information:

 2.11.3.5.1.1.
 The decision reached by the Contractor; 2.11.3.5.1.2.
 The date of decision; 2.11.3.5.1.3.
-For Appeals not resolved wholly in favor of the Enrollee or not fully granting relief Enrollee is seeking;

-2.11.3.5.1.3.1.
-The right to request a State Fair Hearing and/or State External Review and how to do so if appropriate; 2.11.3.5.1.3.2.
-Notification that the Appeal has been sent to the Medicare IRE if appropriate; and 2.11.3.5.1.3.3.
+For Appeals not resolved wholly in favor of th Enrollee or not fully granting relief Enrollee is seeking; 2.11.3.5.
+1.3.1.
+The right to request a State Fair Hearing and/or State External Review and how to do so if appropriate; 2.11.3.5.
+1.3.2.
+Notification that the Appeal has been sent to the Medicare IRE if appropriate; and

 The right to request to receive benefits while the hearing is pending and how to make the request, explaining that the Enrollee may be held liable for the cost of those services if the hearing decision upholds the Contractor.